panchishin/roguer_path/README.md

  - Upgrades like automatic movement, possession of beasts
  - Zoom-in to tiles to show cave-like terrain
  - Combat info
- - Context info like detail deast data
+ - Context info like detail beast data

 ## Change history
 [2022-01-31]